Houston Assault Attorney

 Get Help Today

 As a former prosecutor, Lisa Shapiro Strauss has the unique ability to evaluate a case from both a defense and a prosecution perspective.
-With more than 15 years of experience handling criminal cases in Houston, she has the skills and knowledge necessary to help you navigate the Texas legal system and all stages of a theft case.
+With 25 years of experience handling criminal cases in Houston, she has the skills and knowledge necessary to help you navigate the Texas legal system and all stages of a theft case.

 If you’ve been accused of theft in the workplace, contact Houston theft lawyer Lisa Shapiro Strauss, Attorney at Law, today for assistance.